-Behind those bars, the stadium has some marvellous contraptions known as 'joy machines' capable of pouring 12 pints every 20 seconds.
+Behind the bars, the stadium has some marvellous contraptions known as 'joy machines' capable of pouring 12 pints every 20 seconds.

 Stadium staff have even trained a falcon (called ‘Dad’) to scare other birds away from the venue, and guard the pitch when it’s empty so that smaller birds don’t invade (we’ve got them to thank for the lack of pigeon poo on the seats!).

-It’s a top class venue well used to big ticket events: Rugby Union World Cups, Rugby League World Cups, The only ever “home” fixture for the British and Irish Lions, The Community Shield, The Challenge Cup Final, the 2017 UEFA Champions League Final, Monster trucks, World Rally, Speedway Grand Prix, Equestrian eventing…even auditions for X-Factor were held in the stadium.
-One Direction and Beyoncé have played there and in 2017, Coldplay sold out two nights.
-Now we can add World Heavyweight Championship Boxing to the list.
+It’s a top class venue well used to big ticket events: Rugby Union World Cups, Rugby League World Cups, the only ever “home” fixture for the British and Irish Lions, The Community Shield, The Challenge Cup Final, the 2017 UEFA Champions League Final, World Heavyweight Championship Boxing, monster trucks, World Rally, Speedway Grand Prix, equestrian eventing…even auditions for X-Factor were held in the stadium.
+Some of the biggest names in pop, including One Direction, Beyoncé and Coldplay, have played there too.

 Whether your favourite stadium moment was Ian Rush’s match winning goal against Germany, Gareth Edwards’ 1973 try for the Baa Baas or Steven Gerrard’s sizzling strike from 40 yards to break West Ham hearts in the 125th FA Cup Final – the stadium’s presence will live on long after you’ve left.
 It is a theatre where Wales’ best dramas are played out.